-8.1.1.4.3 Non-Spinning Reserve Service Energy Deployment Criteria
+8.1.1.4.3 Non-Spinning Reserve Energy Deployment Criteria

-(1) ERCOT shall, as part of its Ancillary Service deployment procedure under Section 6.5.7.6.2.3, Non-Spinning Reserve Service Deployment, include all performance metrics for a Resource receiving a Non-Spin recall instruction from ERCOT.
+(1) ERCOT shall, as part of its Ancillary Service deployment procedure under Section 6.5.7.6.2.3, Non-Spinning Reserve Deployment, include all performance metrics for a Resource receiving a Non-Spin recall instruction from ERCOT.

 (2) A Non-Spin Dispatch Instruction from ERCOT must respect the minimum runtime of a Generation Resource.
 After the recall of a Non-Spin Dispatch Instruction, any Generation Resource previously Off-Line providing Non-Spin is allowed to remain On-Line for 30 minutes following the recall.
 During that time period, the On-Line Generation Resource is treated as if the Non-Spin is being provided.